 A sad day for all the employees of a great solar power company, and by all reports a top bloke, Troy Hanifin.
-An unfortunate day for Electroy’s past customers who will no doubt be asking, “what happens to my solar warranty?”
+An unfortunate day for Electroy’s past customers who will no doubt be asking, “What happens to my solar warranty?”

 Is my inverter and solar panel warranty still valid?

 It is alarming how many solar businesses have preceded Electroy and have gone bust, bankrupt, insolvent, into receivership, administration, liquidation or whatever you want to label it.
-It calls for solar companies once again to examine their own business principals.
+It calls for solar companies once again to examine their business principles.
 So what can we learn from these companies to ensure the longevity of MC Electrical?

 - Customer satisfaction.
 In the age of the internet, customer satisfaction is more important to the success of a business than at any other time in history.
 Good news travels fast, bad news travels faster.
 It is our aim that every customer is a raving fan of our MC Electrical – so that they can’t help but tell their friends.
 On the flip side, mistakes will happen in business, so it is always our aim to address any mistake we make as quickly as possible.

 Charging the right price is a big part of customer satisfaction.
-Ripping people off (BioSolar) will only lead to short term success while charging too little will not allow for the investment required to run a quality business that will be around to keep their warranty commitments.
+Ripping people off (BioSolar) will only lead to short-term success while charging too little will not allow for the investment required to run a quality business that will be around to keep their warranty commitments.

-- Long term focus.
-With the ups and downs of the so-called Solar-Coaster, solar companies have often had a short-term focus to their business – as if the sun may not rise next year.
+- Long-term focus.
+With the ups and downs of the so-called Solar-Coaster, solar companies have often had a short-term focus on their business – as if the sun may not rise next year.
 With this mindset, businesses charge on and expand ahead of the ability of their business processes.
 Everyone who knows Troy speaks highly of him – but it seems it was an insatiable thirst for growth that was his downfall.
 Longevity, on the other hand, requires passion to be tamed with patience, and quantity curbed with quality.